ChangWynn/CV/README.md

   - Demonstrated strong problem-solving skills by implementing a digital solution for tracking customers' accessories orders, significantly improving productivity.
   - Developed excellent logical and analytical thinking skills in understanding user requirements and making accurate product recommendations, increasing customer's loyalty and satisfaction.
-  - Displayed high resilience in dealing with dissatisfied customers, addressing their requests and resolving issues while maintaining composure and calm demeanour, contributing to maintaining customers loyalty.
+  - Demonstrated high resilience in dealing with dissatisfied customers, addressing their requests and resolving issues while maintaining composure and calm demeanour, contributing to maintaining customers loyalty.

 <!--       - Demonstrated a keen teamwork mindset by working closely with coworkers to achieve collective sales targets, contributing to business revenue and profitability. -->
 <br/>